 What else can I do?
 Shop, of course: from the dozens of indie stores our faves are Ruskin for men’s and womenswear, the bottle-green Cheese Shop, Harbour Books, Rock Bottom Records and Frank, an interiors and bookstore – all on Harbour Street.
 And we love the oils by Bruce Williams and his Keam’s Yard Studio gallery on the beach, and the vast, rummageable homeware store (open weekends only) above the Oyster Fishery.
 Shops aside, a short walk away are Whitstable Castle and Tankerton, both worth investigating, the latter for Jojo’s (which dishes up mezze and small plates).

 Where can I stay?
 The Hotel Continental is a popular choice, now rerfurbed and so hopefully nicer than on our last stay several years ago, or try the Front Rooms, a boutique B&B. This time we tried the converted Fishermen’s Huts (a not-bad £95 on a Sunday night) right on the shingle.
 Surprisingly roomy, there’s a downstairs area, kitchenette, small dining table, sofa and and a bedroom with ensuite.
-Central heating is powerful, important given their beach location (temperatures outside were sub-zero).
+Central heating is powerful, important given their beach location.
 And it includes a generous breakfast at the Continental, with cooked bespoke options aplenty.